j-hagedorn/journals_of/content/journal/2018-11-11-on-certainty.md

 And if Satan is the great liar, perhaps his lie is based on this fundamental misconception: that God‘s goodness is not distributed equally everywhere and to everyone.

 How can we allow our full weight to rest on this partial, albeit enamored, certainty?
 The beauty and completeness of a corner.
+The number of sacraments is without end.

 Being certain is not the same as being correct, which each side of a debate will tell you (about their opponent).